 The index was calculated by assigning the value from 1-3 to each data point by how much it could potentially expose the user:

-- 1 point: “Data Not Linked to a user” – data that is not linked to a user’s identity (such as app crash data)
+- 1 point: “Data Not Linked to a user” — data that isn’t linked to a user’s identity (such as app crash data);

 - 3 points: “Data Used to Track users” — data that may be used to track users across apps and websites owned by other companies (such as User ID).

-According to Apple guidelines for developers, using data for third-party advertising means: “Such as displaying third-party ads in your app, or sharing data with entities who display third-party ads.”
+According to Apple guidelines for developers, using data for third-party advertising means: “Such as displaying third-party ads in your app or sharing data with entities which display third-party ads.”

 All data used in the study was accessed or collected on May 13th, 2022.

 Not really.
 The safest option is apps that don’t use third-party tracking, which by default means your data isn’t sold to others.